 2Get in a Buff

-These ingenious tubes of cosiness stop any chill creeping down your neck, or worn as a hat, they sit nicely as an extra layer underneath a hood.
+These ingenious tubes of cosiness stop any chill creeping down your neck.
+Or, worn as a hat, they work nicely as an extra layer underneath a hood.

 3Stop the wind

 Even if the air temperature isn’t that low, a cool wind can really cause a chill if it’s not kept out.
-So make sure your outer layers are windproof.
+Make sure your outer layers are windproof.
 Good quality waterproof trousers and jackets do this well.

-As tempting as it may be to get out of your walking boots once you’ve set up camp, you’ be better off keeping them on.
-The cold transferred through the ground will soon creep up through even good boots, especially when winter camping.
+As tempting as it may be to get out of your walking boots once you’ve set up camp, you’ be better off keeping them on for as long as possible.
+A good pair of winter hiking boots will help prevent the cold of the ground from being transferred up through your feet to the rest of your body, especially when winter camping.

 5Wear warm socks